Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride

-Figure \ref{f8} shows the relationship between the HD 112 $\mu$m flux and the disk mass (left) with contours overlaid showing the uncertainties in the mass determined for each of the parameter sets considered.
+Figure \ref{f8} shows the relationship between the HD 112 $\mu$m flux and the disk mass (left){ ,} with contours showing the uncertainties in the mass determined for each of the parameter sets considered.
 The orange horizontal line denotes the observed HD flux, and the red vertical line marks the true solution of the disk gas mass for this exercise.
 Figure \ref{f8} (right) shows the PDFs for the same sets of parameters, estimated using the Gaussian KDE with weights applied to each model based on the uncertainty of each physical parameter.
-Here the blue vertical dashed line is the true solution of the disk mass.
+Here{,} the blue vertical dashed line is the true solution { to} the disk mass.
 We consider four sets of parameters summarized in Table \ref{tab:set}: (A) HD flux at 112 $\mu$m and the central star luminosity (shown in black).
 (B) To the parameters from (A) we add the disk size (green), (C) To the parameters from (B) we add the power-law index of the dust size distribution (blue), and (D) to the parameters form (C) we add the minimum dust size (red).
 The green and blue contours have multiple peaks since they have multiple local maxima in the PDFs (see the right panel).